syck40/self_trainings/Notes/educative/grokkingcodinginterview.md

 ```
 ## 1.5.
 Cyclic Sort
 ### 1.5.1.
 Intro
+- Dealing with array of number in a given range but missing certain number, idea is to put each number at its correct place.
 - Unsorted, array of int, from 1 to n, can have duplicates.
 Find all missing numbers
 - https://emre.me/categories/#coding-patterns
 - This approach is quite useful when dealing with numbers in a given range and asking to find the duplicates/missing ones etc.